ipugh/hypixel-skyblock-guild-stats/README.md

 - Add more values that can be used in the spreadsheet
 - Organize code into separate files
 - Remove magic numbers
+- Find a better way to limit API calls than time.sleep